 About the program

-The Inspiring Kids Preserve program is a 3rd grade FieldSTEM outdoor education program that takes place at our 108-acre Inspiring Kids Preserve in Thurston County.
-This program is a collaboration with North Thurston Public Schools, Pacific Education Institute, and Puget Sound Estuarium.
-By using Inspiring Kids Preserve as a teaching tool, students see real world connections to school topics like Science, Social Studies, Math, and Language Arts.
+Bayshore FieldSTEM is a 7th grade FieldSTEM outdoor education program that takes place at our 74-acre Bayshore Preserve in Shelton, WA, and serves nearly 300 students.
+This program is a collaboration with Shelton School District, Pacific Education Institute, and Puget Sound Estuarium.
+By using Bayshore Preserve as a teaching tool, students can see real-world connections to school topics like Science, Social Studies, Math, and Language Arts.
 School topics aren’t the only things developed during field experiences!
 Being on the land fosters curiosity and relationship building.

-Students visit Inspiring Kids Preserve in the spring during their 3rd grade school year.
-Students engage in four hands-on lessons about saltmarsh and estuary ecology while experiencing local conservation and restoration efforts.
+Students visit Bayshore Preserve twice in the fall during their 7th grade school year.
+Students engage in four hands-on lessons about stream and estuary ecology while experiencing local conservation and restoration efforts.
 The lessons are designed to support classroom lessons and align with Next Generation Science Standards.

 Volunteer with us